yingding/TaskWeaver/SETUP_Local.md

 # 2. show titanic data
 pull a sample of 10 data from titanic table from mssql db

-# 3. show chart
-# show me the distribution of male and female in the titanic table, generate me a bar chart

 # 3. show all data analytics and chart
-show me the distribution of male and female in the titanic table, use all the data, generate me a bar chart
+you shall use all the data from titanic table, then show me the distribution of male and female in the titanic table, lastly generate me a barchart
 ```

 ## Remove branch